 - Joint venture agreements, without following the specific legal guidelines, will still automatically affiliates both companies.

 - This may cause you to be over the size standard and lose the contract.

 Impact to Your Company

-The impact of your case can be limited when you get legal guidance on bidding for federal government contracts.
-As mentioned above, the difference between a teaming agreement and a joint venture agreement can have grave consequences when you are ultimately awarded a government contract, and your competition files a small business size protest.
+When considering what is a teaming contract, the impact of your case can be limited when you get legal guidance on bidding for federal government contracts.
+As mentioned above, the difference between team agreements and a joint venture contract can have grave consequences when you are ultimately awarded a government contract, and your competition files a small business size protest.

 - You should seek legal advice given the newly posted SBA regulations.

-Get help: For help forming your teaming agreement or drafting your joint venture agreement for federal government contracts, call our small business lawyers at 1-866-601-5518.
+Get help: For help forming your teaming agreements or drafting your joint venture agreement for federal government contracts, call our small business lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.